 My experience verified this when I was staying in a hotel while the privy pit which caused the hydrogen sulfide was being excavated.
-I used the hotel room’s air conditioner all the time, putting an imbalance of positive ions into the hotel room air.
-I began to feel decidedly less well, but, if I took an Epsom salt bath I was restored.
+I used the hotel room’s air conditioner all the time, putting an imbalance of positive ions into the air.
+I began to feel less well, but, if I took an Epsom salt bath I was restored.

 I discovered that a soak in Epsom salts reduced my swollen ankles by 70% or more.

 My condo was built over an outdoor toilet pit ~ Read more.